yolk/mite.js/readme.md

-mite.query
+mite.js
 ============

-mite.query is a wrapper for the RESTful mite.api
+mite.js is a wrapper for the RESTful mite.api

 mite allows standard Cross-Origin Resource Sharing (CORS) requests, which means you can access your mite account from any domain, e.g. using this mite.api wrapper.